 Instead of the gold paint, as suggested, I would take the easy route and give the kids gold Sharpie markers.

 This is another craft that gives children an opportunity to express their own creativity because there is no right or wrong way to do it.

 I am imagining a nice walk in the crisp fall woods, collecting some leaves and go to town with glue back at home.
 (The liquid kind is probably better for delicate leaves)

 15. Paper Bag Teepees

 Image credit: Munchkins and Mayhem

-There is no particular tutorial for this one, except grab a paper bag, tie the top with string and let the kids decorate the Indian teepees!
+There is no particular tutorial for this one, except grab a paper bag, tie the top with string, cut an opening and let the kids decorate the Indian teepees!